Working From Home

 As many as 50% of the work population will be working from home, current stats are showing, during this ‘lock down’ period.
 That’s a lot of people, just when you factor the UK, let alone the rest of the world!

-As a chiropractor I’ve been chatting to lots and lots of you, and there are some similarities occurring.
+As a chiropractor I’ve been chatting to lots and lots of you.
+There seems to be some similarities occurring.
 Namely, getting stiff and sore, even though many are able to do more exercise at the start or end of the day.
 Why is this, I hear you ask?
-I started enquiring into how their days were working, and found out that many would usually walk from meeting room to meeting room, to canteen etc. Nowadays, people are not moving from their desks, just logging in from one video call to another, without even moving from their desks!
+I started enquiring into how their days were working.
+I found out that many would usually walk from meeting room to meeting room, to canteen etc. Nowadays, people are not moving from their desks.
+Just logging in from one video call to another, without even moving from their desks!
 No wonder they are getting stiff and sore!

 - Plan for proper regular breaks.
 Ideally at least very hour.
 You could create an alarm or similar on your phone or computer to remind you to do this.
 Go get some water, go to the toilet, do a little stretch or dance.

 - Change position regularly.
 Sit, then stand, then sit, then move to the ironing board, then move to the kitchen breakfast bar.
-Don’t stay in one position too long, your body is not designed for this, as we have mentioned on several of our other blogs.
+Don’t stay in one position too long, your body is not designed for this.

 - Do some stretches little and often.
-I’ve created a short YouTube video of some basic one, focussing on the neck, shoulders, arms and eyes.
+I’ve created a short YouTube video of some basic ones.
 I’ve made them so you don’t even have to move out of your chair, however, I would prefer if you did get up and move!